William Henry Harrison III: Interlude

-On April 8, 1955, Harrison was appointed as the Southern regional administrator for the Housing and Home Finance Agency and sworn in on April 11, to succeed McClellan Ratchford who had been the acting administrator since the retirement of Joseph H. Dupuy on January 1.
+On April 8, 1955, Harrison was appointed as the Southern regional administrator for the Housing and Home Finance Agency and sworn in on April 11, to succeed McClellan Ratchford, who had been the acting administrator since the retirement of Joseph H. Dupuy on January 1.
 He was headquartered in Atlanta, Georgia, and administered Alabama, Florida, Georgia, Kentucky, Mississippi, Tennessee, North Carolina, and South Carolina.
 On August 22, 1956, he announced his resignation which would take effect on August 31.

-After leaving the Housing and Home Finance Agency Harrison worked for the farm division of the Republican National Committee in Chicago, Illinois.
+After leaving the Housing and Home Finance Agency, Harrison worked for the farm division of the Republican National Committee in Chicago, Illinois.
 On October 17, the Wyoming Public Service Commission authorized him to build and operate a community television system in Pine Bluffs, Wyoming.
-On December 6, Vincennes University gave him an honorary Doctor of Law degree on the 150th anniversary of its foundation by William Henry Harrison.
+On December 6, Vincennes University gave Harrison an honorary Doctor of Law degree on the 150th anniversary of its foundation by William Henry Harrison.
 Harrison later resigned from his position as congressional liaison for the Housing and Home Finance Agency so that he could lead the Barrett-for-Senator Committee in Sheridan County during the 1958 election.